 New Feature: Stacking Sticky Elements

-We always love to introduce new features to the RebelMouse platform, and today we're announcing a Double Sticky Bar.
+We always love to introduce new features to the RebelMouse platform, and today we're announcing a Stacked Sticky element.
 This will allow you to have two sticky elements at the top of your page, with the option to have one of the sticky elements disappear after a select amount of time.
 This can be very useful for an ad or banner you want to display briefly, and then be able to have the space back.